Patron and governing body

 Paul Luker CB OBE AFC DL

-Paul joined the Royal Air Force in 1968 aged 17, serving until 2006.
+Paul joined the Council of Blind Veterans UK in 2012 and became our Chairman in 2017.
+He joined the RAF in 1968, serving until 2006.
 He trained as a support helicopter pilot and subsequently his flying duties ranged across a wide number of RAF and Army helicopters.
 After attending the Royal College of Defence Studies, he went on to be Director of Overseas Military Activity at the Ministry of Defence and then Commander of Joint Helicopter Command.
-Paul has been a trustee of Blind Veterans UK since December 2012.

 Sarah-Lucie Bashall (nee Watson) is a full time Ophthalmic surgeon working in the NHS in Berkshire.
 Her specialist interests include conditions of the retina and cataract surgery and she leads the Macula service and is responsible for training junior surgeons.
 Her clinical role has made her aware of the impact of sight loss as well as being raised by a totally blind mother.
 Sarah-Lucie is married to an army officer whose own men have returned from conflict with life changing injuries.
 She joined as a Trustee in 2014.